AkshayDhola/voltyjs/README.md

 1. For `images` pass the array of images which you want to show.

+## Canvas Effects

+These are effects are implemented with the help of GSAP and CANVAS to offer a unique experience with single function.

 ### Draw Canvas Effect

 The feature creates canvas effect, creating an engaging user experience.